Anthony Volpe: Minor leagues

-Major leagues
+New York Yankees

 2023

 In 2023, the Yankees invited Volpe to spring training as a non-roster player, where he competed with Oswald Peraza for the starting shortstop role.
 On March 26, 2023, the Yankees announced that Volpe had earned a spot on the team's Opening Day roster as the starting shortstop.
 He recorded his first major league hit in the second game of the season on April 1.
 On April 14, he hit his first major league home run.
 On May 10, 2023, he hit his first career grand slam.
 He became the Yankees' first rookie shortstop to hit a grand slam.
 On May 13, he set a record as the first player in Yankees history to steal his first 13 career bases without being caught.
 On May 23, Volpe had his first walk-off plate appearance when he hit a sac fly to drive in the winning run against the Baltimore Orioles.

 Volpe became the 15th MLB rookie to record both 20 home runs and 20 stolen bases in the same season.
 However, his .283 on-base percentage was the worst among qualified MLB players and his strikeout rate was 13th worst in the league.
 He finished his rookie season with a .209 batting average, .666 OPS, 21 home runs, 60 RBIs, 24 stolen bases, and 23 doubles.
 He received a single vote in American League Rookie of the Year voting, finishing in eighth place.
 He won the AL Gold Glove Award at shortstop, becoming the first Yankee rookie ever to receive the honor at any position and only the second rookie shortstop to win it, following Houston Astros rookie Jeremy Peña the previous season.